MelanieFR/MelanieFR/README.md

       engine components in the Europe, Middle East and Africa (EMEA) zone.
 - 🌱 I’m currently learning python programming and R languages.
 I mostly use numpy and pandas libraries as well as matplotlib and sklearn.
 But I am constantly looking to improve myself and broaden my horizons
 - 💞️ I’m looking to collaborate on projects related to data analysis
-- 📫 How to reach me ...
+- 📫 How to reach me: please don't hesitate to reah out to me on Github!
+Thank you

 <!---
 MelanieFR/MelanieFR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.